Apology Letter to Boss for Bad Behavior

-An apology letter to the boss for bad behavior is written by an employee who has exhibited unprofessional behavior and wants to apologize to his employer/boss.
+An apology letter to the boss for bad behavior is written by an employee who has exhibited unprofessional behavior and wants to apologize to their employer/boss.
 This letter indicates the employee’s realization of remorse and aims to alleviate the situation.

 Employees are humans, and sometimes, they may behave unacceptably.
 However, as this affects the work atmosphere, employers try to control employees’ behavior.
 Strict policies that employees must adhere to are stated in the employee handbook so that employees are well aware of them.